J. Christopher Giancarlo

 J. Christopher Giancarlo (born May 12, 1959) is an American attorney and former business executive who served as 13th chairman of the United States Commodity Futures Trading Commission (CFTC).
-Giancarlo was sworn in as a CFTC commissioner on June 16, 2014 for a term expiring on April 13, 2019.
+Giancarlo was sworn in as a CFTC commissioner on June 16, 2014, for a term expiring on April 13, 2019.
 Starting on January 20, 2017, with President Donald Trump's inauguration, Giancarlo began serving as acting chair of the CFTC.
 In March 2017, the president nominated Giancarlo to be full-time chair of the commission.
 Giancarlo was confirmed as chairman of the commission by the United States Senate on August 3, 2017.
+During his time as CFTC Chairman, JC Giancarlo served as a member of the U.S. Financial Stability Oversight Committee (FSOC), the President’s Working Group on Financial Markets, and the Executive Board of the International Organization of Securities Commissions (IOSCO).

+Giancarlo is author of CryptoDad: The Fight for the Future of Money, an account of his oversight of the world’s first regulated market for Bitcoin derivatives and the coming digital network transformation of financial services.

 Early life and education

-Giancarlo was born on May 12, 1959, in Jersey City, New Jersey to a family of physicians, nurses, and small business owners.
-He has four brothers, including Charles Giancarlo, an entrepreneur, investor, and former senior executive of Cisco Systems and Board Chairman of Avaya.
+Giancarlo was born on May 12, 1959, in Jersey City, New Jersey, to a family of physicians, nurses, and small business owners.
+He has four brothers, including Charles Giancarlo, an entrepreneur and investor who is the chairman and CEO of data storage company Pure Storage, as well as a former senior executive of Cisco Systems and board chairman of Avaya.